 The only restaurant in Norway with three stars in the Michelin food guide.
 All the food at Maaaemo is made…

-The kitchen at Fru K ("Mrs. K") uses high-quality local ingredients to create a new spin on Norwegian and…
+Restaurant at The Thief with a kitchen that uses the best local ingredients to create a new spin on Norwegian…

 The three star restaurant Maaemo is chef Esben Holmboe Bang’s successful interpretation of Norwegian food traditions.